LouisT/VidInfo/README.md

     2) This method is BETA.
     3) More information available.
 See "More Information" below.
     4) Requires basic auth (username:password).
 See "wista" example at the bottom.
-    5) Disabled by default due to API changes, removals, or extended down time.
+    5) Located in "./apis/obsolete/" due to API changes, removals, or extended down time.
+       Just because it's located in obsolete does not mean a replacement hasn't been created.

 oEmbed APIs:
 ------